christianhelle/refitter/docs/docfx_project/articles/refitter-file-format.md

         "TelemetryMessageHandler"
     ],
     "usePolly": true, // DEPRECATED - Use "transientErrorHandler": "None|Polly|HttpResilience" instead
     "transientErrorHandler": "HttpResilience", // Optional.
-Set this to true, to configure transient error handling with a retry policy that uses a jittered backoff.
+Set this to configure transient error handling with a retry policy that uses a jittered backoff.
 May be one of None, Polly, HttpResilience
     "maxRetryCount": 3, // Optional.
 Default=6
     "firstBackoffRetryInSeconds": 0.5 // Optional.
 Default=1.0
   },